How to Sign Up for GED Test: Quick and Easy Steps

 Can I take the GED test online?

-Yes, there is now an online version of the GED test.
+Absolutely!
+There’s now an online version of the GED test.

 What are the costs associated with the GED test?